hashgraph/hedera-forking/README.md

 Alternatively, you can add the `--ffi` flag to your execution script.

-This is necessary because our library relies on [`curl`](https://curl.se/) to make HTTP requests to the Hedera remote network.
+This is necessary because

-This enables the library to fetch token state in the remote network.
-Given `curl` is an external command, `ffi` needs to be enabled.
+- On Unix-like operating systems, the library relies on [`curl`](https://curl.se/) to make HTTP requests to the Hedera remote network.
+This allows the library to fetch token state from the remote network.
+Since `curl` is an external command, `ffi` must be enabled.
+- On Windows, if PowerShell is available, the library uses the `Invoke-WebRequest` command to handle HTTP requests, which also requires `ffi` to be enabled.

 > [!NOTE]
-> The Foundry library assumes it is running on a Unix-like operating system.
+> The Foundry library assumes it is running on either a Windows system with PowerShell or a Unix-like operating system.
+>
-> In addition to `curl`, it uses `bash`, `tail`, `sed` and `tr` and to make requests and parse responses.
+> - On Unix-like systems, it uses `curl`, `bash`, `tail`, `sed`, and `tr` to make requests and parse responses.
+> - On Windows, it uses `Invoke-WebRequest` and `Start-Process` in PowerShell for a similar effect.

 To activate HTS emulation in your tests, you need to add the following setup code in your test files.
 Import our wrapper function to deploy HTS emulation and enable cheat codes for it.